lucasedson/SHA256-Python-Implementation/README.md

-# SHA256  Python Implementetion
+# SHA256  Python Implementation
- Simple implementetion of SHA256 in Python.
+ Simple implementation of SHA256 in Python.